Koenkk/zigbee2mqtt.io/docs/devices/ICTC-G-1.md

 * `legacy`: Set to false to disable the legacy integration (highly recommended), will change structure of the published payload (default true).
 The value must be `true` or `false`

 * `simulated_brightness`: Simulate a brightness value.
 If this device provides a brightness_move_up or brightness_move_down action it is possible to specify the update interval and delta.
+The action_brightness_delta indicates the delta for each interval.
 Note: will only work when legacy: false is set.
 Example:
 ```yaml
 simulated_brightness:
   delta: 20 # delta per interval, default = 20